 Amy Chaplin has worked as a vegetarian chef for over 20 years in cities that include Amsterdam, London, Sydney and New York.
 Raised in rural New South Wales, Australia on a whole food diet by vegetarian parents, Amy’s approach to food is inspired by nature and the healing benefits of whole food ingredients.

-Her IACP and James Beard award winning cookbook titled “At Home in the Whole Food Kitchen: Celebrating the Art of Eating Well” (Roost Books) was released in the United States and Canada in 2014 and the UK, Australia and Taiwan in 2015.
-The German translation is due to be released September 16th 2016.
+Her IACP and James Beard award winning cookbook titled “At Home in the Whole Food Kitchen: Celebrating the Art of Eating Well” (Roost Books) was released in the United States and Canada in 2014, the UK, Australia and Taiwan in 2015 and Germany in 2016.

 Through her book, website and classes Amy inspires people to seek out local and organic vegetables, stock their pantries with nutrient rich whole food ingredients and most importantly, to cook at home.